scorpior2510/my-exercises/index.md

 # (Tracking)

+Notes:
+- Finish & Update Spring Exercises.
+Exercises not done should be separated for the future.
+- Finish Regex Exercises
+- String Exercises (15 Exercises in Optional > ChatGpt Exercises)
+- Date Exercises (20 Exercises in optional > ChatGpt Exercises)
+- Collection Exercises (20 Exercises in optional > ChatGpt Exercises)
+- Explore Coding Exercises on the web and figure out how to combine it to your workflow (I have notes about possible sources in one note - delete this section after going through the stuff there).

 | Topic | Sub Topics | Last Exercise | Completed On | Notes |
 |-------|------------|---------------|--------------|-------|
 | Java - Enums | -- | [Error Code and Messages](Java/Enums/error-code-and-messages/) | _2024-12-02_ | for next time: There is a good exercise left at chatGpt folder |